CommitStudio/square-one-swell/README.md

 ## 1. Features
 ---
-- Ecommerce theme optimized for a Swell store
+- E-commerce theme optimized for a Swell store
 - Home page
   - Navbar
   - Hero gallery linked with categories
   - Category slider
   - Featured products
   - Promo section
-  - CTA to subscribe (needs to be conected with client email marketing automation platform)
+  - CTA to subscribe (needs to be connected with client e-mail marketing automation platform)
   - Product Listing with filter, search bar, sort by, and pagination
-- Product listing with filter, search bar, sort by and pagination
+- Product listing with filter, search bar, sort by, and pagination
 - Product detail and related products
-- Cart, and payment method (powered by Swell)
+- Cart and payment method (powered by Swell)
 - User area
-  - Create account, login, reset password
+  - Create an account, login, reset the password
   - Edit profile, manage your address and payment methods
   - List orders, orders details
 - About us, FAQ, Contact, Blog